 Throughout May, heavy downpours can hit any part of the islands, but good beach time is still very possible, especially towards the end of the month.

 - Quiet beaches and discounted hotels are the main advantages of visiting Zanzibar in May.
 By the end of the month, the rain has usually eased off, with beautiful, calm, clear days punctuated with the season’s final, spectacular storms.

-Despite an increasing number of dry, sunny days, May’s major disadvantage remains the unpredictable weather.
-Fierce storms can still whip up at a moment’s notice, which makes planning any activities tricky at best.
-Some resorts and dive operators also close completely for May so be sure to check your options carefully before you travel.
+- Despite an increasing number of dry, sunny days, May’s major disadvantage remains the unpredictable weather.
+Fierce storms can still whip up at a moment’s notice, making planning any activities tricky.
+Some resorts and dive operators close completely for May, so check your options carefully before you travel.